-After completing this module you should be able to demonstrate a knowledge and understanding of:
+After completing this module you should be able to demonstrate a knowledge and understanding of: • Acrospace material types and their applications

 - Aerospace material types and their applications. - Optimisation of materials for particular applications through composition, processing and heat treatment. - Structural integrity requirements for selected components in engines and airframes. - Strengthening mechanisms in materials.